 What was served?

 Basil Garlic Paneer Tikka: Grilled malai paneer with basil pesto served with sauces and onion.
-Although there was a little drop down here as the paneer cubes were not much into marination.
+Although there was a little drop-down here as the paneer cubes were not much into marination.

 Butter Podi Idli: This is not just Idli but a dish made out of idli as a base with butter and podi which is spice powder.
 The combination of everything makes out a good dish.

 Misal Pav Fondue: Misal Pav is a Maharashtrian delicacy, but the Misal Pav Fondue served at TBSE comes with misal, farsan garnished with chopped onions and melted cheese, served with a toasted pav.
 The dish is been served as a veg and non-veg dish.
 The non-veg misal pav had boneless chicken pieces.
 Both tasted really well and were delicious.
-If you come around this place and a misal lover, you should really not miss out on this dish.
+If you come around this place and are a misal lover, you should really not miss out on this dish.

-Amritsar Kulcha Platter: The platter consisted of three mini kulcha, Pindi chole, raw onion and pickle which altogether made up a good combination.
-The stuffing was soft and the taste was just amazing with its extraordinary combination.
+Amritsar Kulcha Platter: The platter consisted of three mini kulcha, Pindi chole, raw onion and pickle, which altogether made up a good combination.
+The stuffing was soft, and the taste was just amazing with its extraordinary combination.

-Karare Tandoori Ande: This is boiled eggs stuffed with tandoori masala and mint flavoured mayo.
-The overall work in putting in flavours with masala deep inside the egg is really tricky but the dish still stands out and the way it’s been presented is just unique.
+Karare Tandoori Ande: This is boiled eggs stuffed with tandoori masala and mint-flavoured mayo.
+The overall work in putting in flavours with masala deep inside the egg is really tricky, but the dish still stands out, and the way it’s been presented is just unique.
 The flavours are good and medium spicy.

-Lemon Chicken Kebab: The dish mainly was a combination of lemon and chicken.
-The flavour was simple and natural which went well with the preparation.
+Lemon Chicken Kebab: The dish was mainly a combination of lemon and chicken.
+The flavour was simple and natural, which went well with the preparation.

 Cheese Garlic Jhinga: Prawns marinated in cashew nut paste, cheese and fried garlic.
 The presentation and flavours of the prawns were rich, creamy and amazing.
-The prawns were well blended
+The prawns were well-blended.

 Meat Lovers Pizza: The Pizza was good with roasted chicken, sausages, chicken tikka and malwani with barbeque flavours.
 The pizza base was crispy and thin with a good amount of cheese and garnished with barbeque sauces.
 The taste was good.